Potatzz/ms-robotics-resources.github.io/code_setup.md

 image

 Wait for Andriod Studio to launch the file, once it's finished you can find all the files in TeamCode>java>org>firstinspires>ftc>teamcode
--# (Notes: It may also look like TeamCode>java>org,firstinspires.ftc.teamcode, each period is just indicating another folder)
+<small>(Notes: It may also look like TeamCode>java>org,firstinspires.ftc.teamcode, each period is just indicating another folder)</small>